Read More >>

-- You will receive an admission decision by early December and will avoid the stresses of applying to multiple schools and waiting for a decision until April.
+- You will receive an admission decision by mid December and will avoid the stresses of applying to multiple schools and waiting for a decision until April.

 - Your child will get to participate in a special event (in January) welcoming and celebrating our newest Sundevils!

 - This option is available to those with students applying for any grade (6 through 12) at Sandia Prep for next fall.

 If you’d like to apply First Choice, complete an online application, schedule a visit day, and plan to attend the November 14 First Choice admission test.